When it comes to getting a second home in Chicagoland, many potential buyers are looking to spend their weekends on the water.

 According to Keefe, the best way to meet that two-hour time limit — and get everything else the buyer might want out of a second home on the lake — is to work directly with a lakefront expert.
 An agent will help the buyer determine not only where to buy, but what kind of property to buy.

-Some people want high-end appliances in a large home, while others want quaint, cottage-style homes, Nocek says.
+Some people want high-end appliances in a large home, while others want quaint, cottage-style homes similar to ones people build on the land for sale in FL, Nocek says.
 Some buyers are looking for a home on a large piece of land, while others don’t mind close neighbors, as long as there are trees and a great view.

 Keating says he advises people to pay more attention to the property itself than to the house: “We can always remodel the house, but you can’t change the property — they’re not building any more lakes,” he says.